Graduate Admissions FAQ

 No. We do not have set guidelines nor a specific template for applicants.
 Generally, the letter should concisely summarize the applicant’s qualifications as they relate to the given Psychology graduate stream, and must include a clearly articulated research plan.
 Most letters are 1-2 pages in length.

-Please visit the College of Graduate Studies website to view current application fees here:
+Please visit the College of Graduate Studies website to view current application fees here.

-Please review the following important restrictions:
+Please review the following important Coupon Code restrictions:

 - The Application Coupon Code request MUST HAVE BEEN MADE/RECEIVED DIRECTLY BY THE APPLICANT IN ADVANCE of submitting an application.
 In no case can coupons be applied retroactively to applications that have already been submitted;

-- Application Coupon Codes are valid for one (1) prospective applicant for a one-time use only, to cover the cost of one (1) application fee, to either the Psychological Science graduate program stream (MA or PhD) or the Clinical Psychology graduate program stream (MA or PhD) at UBC Okanagan campus only;
+- Application Coupon Codes are valid for one (1) prospective applicant for a ONE-TIME USE ONLY, to cover the cost of one (1) application fee, to either the Psychological Science graduate program stream (MA or PhD) OR the Clinical Psychology graduate program stream (MA or PhD) at UBC Okanagan campus only;

-- The request and/or use of an Application Coupon Code by an applicant does not guarantee admission to any graduate program/ stream;
+- The request and/or use of an Application Coupon Code by an applicant does notguarantee admission to any graduate program/ stream;

 - Application Coupon Codes are subject to internal budgets/ limited availability and are not guaranteed to be available at any point during a particular application period;